kni-neu/website-6120/_homeworks/homework-7.md

 #### submission instructions

-Commit your code to a repository and your homework writeup (call it `assignment6.pdf`).
-Submit the Git URL and PDF file to [Gradescope](https://www.gradescope.com/courses/583114).
+Commit your code to a repository and your homework writeup.
+Submit the Python Code (or IPYNB)and PDF file to [Gradescope](https://www.gradescope.com/courses/583114).